Enem (urban-type settlement)

 Enem (Эне́м; Инэм) is an urban locality (an urban-type settlement) in Takhtamukaysky District of the Republic of Adygea, Russia, located on the Krasnodar–Novorossiysk auto route, 245 km northwest of Maykop, the capital of the republic.
 As of the 2020 Census, its population was 20,372.

 History

 It was founded in 1890 as a khutor and was granted the work settlement status on November 17, 1967.

 Administrative and municipal status

 Within the framework of administrative divisions, the urban-type settlement of Enem is subordinated to Takhtamukaysky District.
 As a municipal division, Enem, together with four rural localities, is incorporated within Takhtamukaysky Municipal District as Enemskoye Urban Settlement.

 Transportation

 There is an airport and a railway station in Enem.

 Notable people

 Soviet cosmonaut Anatoly Berezovoy was born in Enem.
+Russian boxer Vadim Musaev spent his childhood in Enem.